-The Fusix network is designed to provide a guaranteed 100% Internet service availability.
+The network is designed to provide a guaranteed 100% Internet service availability.

 The services are delivered from the Autonomous Systems Number (AS) 57866 on a footprint of data centers in The Netherlands and the US.
-In both countries, we connect to tier-1 upstreams (some of which we have configured to use only as “private peers”, not for transit), strategic private peering partners and some Internet exchanges.
-Our network provides non-overbooked, high performance access to the Internet and to main cloud services, such as AWS, Microsoft Azure and Google Cloud.
+In both countries, we connect to tier-1 upstreams, strategic private peering partners and some Internet exchanges.
+Our network provides non-overbooked, high performance access to the Internet and directly to networks of cloud providers, such as AWS, Microsoft Azure and Google Cloud.

-The routing policy on our network is to offer to our customers the best routes that we have (not the cheapest).
-In addition, we go for stability: we prefer setting up a dedicated cross connect to a tier-1 provider and only use part of their routes, over setting up a connection to an Internet exchange where hundreds of members may or may not announce you routes that they may or may not be allowed to announce.
-We do not peer with everyone who wants to peer with us, but have a selective policy and for stability reasons may choose to send traffic to other parties over a link that we need to pay for, instead of one where we could send the traffic for free.
+Fusix routing policy towards our customers is to provide the best routes that we have (not the cheapest).
+In addition, we go for stability: we prefer to set up a dedicated cross connect to a tier-1 provider and only use part of their routes, rather than connect to an Internet exchange where hundreds of members may or may not announce to us routes that they may or may not be allowed to announce.
+We have a selective peering policy and for stability reasons may choose to send traffic to other parties over a link that we need to pay for, instead of sending traffic to a peering link for free.

 Full redundancy of backbone components